Boyos999/AdditionalSpawnSystem/README.md

   - Duplicate spawns of generic creature types
 - highSecurity.json
   - Duplicate guard spawns
-- enhancedEncountersMQ.json
+- enhancedEncounters
-  - Spawn additional npcs in locations related to the Main Quest to make it more suitable to 2-4 player coop
+  - Spawn additional npcs in locations related to certain questlines to make them more suitable to 2-4 player coop
+  - Note: many locations that were fine with just duplicated generic spawns were left untouched
-  - best used with creatureDuplication
+  - Intended to be used with creatureDuplication
+  - MQ, Main Quest
+  - FG, Fighter's guild
-- enhancedEncountersFG.json
+  - HR, House Redoran
-  - WIP, spawn additional npcs in locations related to Fighter's Guild quests
-  - best used with creatureDuplication
 - cliffRacerFly.json
   - For when you're playing with friends who don't know what a cliff racer is
 - deadlyWaters.json